 • mature age of appearance;

-• change in color, size and shape;
+• changes in color, size and shape;

 • the appearance of shine (gloss) or roughness on the surface of the nevus;

-What does dangerous look like?
+What do dangerous people look like?

 1. They have changed color, shape and surface structure.
 A malignant mole has broken symmetry, one part is larger than the other.